-Without a more lengthy time of sustained abstinence from marijuana use and a firmer commitment to sustained abstinence of use of the drug, none of the mitigating conditions are available to Applicant at this time.
-A recurring cycle of illegal drug use following the completion of a security clearance application (as in Applicant's case) is more predictive of the future and incompatible with the application of any of the mitigating conditions covered by Guideline H. See, e.g., ISCR Case No. 11-00193 (App.
+Without more time of sustained abstinence from the use of marijuana, none of the mitigating conditions covered by Guideline H are available to Applicant at this time.
+Illegal drug use while holding a sensitive position that requires a security clearance without a substantial and corroborated period of sustained abstinence is incompatible with the application of any of the mitigating conditions covered by Guideline H. See, e.g., ISCR Case No. 11-00193 (App.
 Bd.
 Jan.
 24, 2013).
-Applicant's continued use of marijuana makes it too soon to absolve her of risks of recurrence.
+Applicant's limited period of cessation of his illegal drug involvement makes it too soon to absolve him of risks of recurrence.
 While this is not a close case, even close cases must be resolved in the favor of the national security where doubt exists.
 See Dept. of Navy v.
 Egan, supra.
-Quite apart from any judgment reservations the Government may have for the clearance holder employed by a defense contractor, the Government has the right to expect the keeping of promises and commitments to drug use abstention (free of expressed conditions) from the trust relationship it has with the clearance holder.
-See Snepp v.
-United States, 444 U.S. 507, 511n.6 (1980).